tum-esi/wade/README.md

   ```
   After installing node-aead-crypto you should delete the dependency from your package.json, so it isn't added to the wade package on the next commit.
 Also installing a previous "node" version could solve the problem (but
   comes with other disadvantages).
 - The [Shadow Thing](https://github.com/tum-esi/shadow-thing) packet needs to be installed locally (not just a symlink in ./node_modules/) in order to work in the production build, and it has to be installed manually anyway if you want to make **Virtual Thing** work in WADE.
-The reason therefore is, that automatic installation of virtual thing fails under windows and so would
-the installation of WADE if Virtual Thing was added to the packet.
+The reason therefore is, that automatic installation of shadow thing fails under windows and so would the installation of WADE if Shadow Thing was added to the packet.
 - Vuex version 3.1.2 leads to build problems -> [Issue 10](https://github.com/tum-esi/wade/issues/10)

 ## Project setup